AndyObtiva/glimmer/README.markdown

 Glimmer supports creating custom widgets with minimal code, which automatically extends Glimmer's DSL syntax with an underscored lowercase keyword.

-Simply create a new class that includes `Glimmer::UI::CustomWidget` and put Glimmer DSL code in its `#body` method (its return value is stored in `#body_root` attribute).
+Simply create a new class that includes `Glimmer::UI::CustomWidget` and put Glimmer DSL code in its `#body` block (its return value is stored in `#body_root` attribute).
 Glimmer will then automatically recognize this class by convention when it encounters a keyword matching the class name converted to underscored lowercase (and namespace double-colons `::` replaced with double-underscores `__`)

 #### Example (you may copy/paste in [`girb`](#girb-glimmer-irb-command)):